flyinglynx/Bilinear-Matching-Network/README.md

 # Bilinear-Matching-Network
-Official implementation for CVPR 2022 paper "Represent, Compare, and Learn: A Similarity-Aware Framework forClass-Agnostic Counting".
+Official implementation for CVPR 2022 paper "Represent, Compare, and Learn: A Similarity-Aware Framework for Class-Agnostic Counting".